ComputationalBiology-CS-CU/gcc_install_locally/README.md

 # 6. Compile and run C++ program

-As we installed some libraries locally, you can add commands similar to the following in "~/.bash\_profile":
+As we installed some libraries locally that might be linked dynamically, you can add commands similar to the following in "~/.bash\_profile":

 ```
-# this is for compiling and running c++ program
+# this is for dynamically linking for c++ programs
 export LD_LIBRARY_PATH=/ifs/scratch/c2b2/ip_lab/sy2515/HPC/shuo-gcc-4.9.1/lib:/ifs/scratch/c2b2/ip_lab/sy2515/HPC/shuo-cloog-0.18.1/lib:/ifs/scratch/c2b2/ip_lab/sy2515/HPC/shuo-gmp-4.3.2/lib:/ifs/scratch/c2b2/ip_lab/sy2515/HPC/shuo-isl-0.12.2/lib:/ifs/scratch/c2b2/ip_lab/sy2515/HPC/shuo-mpfr-2.4.2/lib:/ifs/scratch/c2b2/ip_lab/sy2515/HPC/shuo-mpc-0.8.1/lib:/opt/gridengine/hpc/lib/lx-amd64

-# this is for Python package (Canopy)
+# this is for calling local gcc and local Python (Canopy)
-export PATH=/ifs/scratch/c2b2/ip_lab/sy2515/Canopy/appdata/canopy-1.5.2.2785.rh5-x86_64/bin:$PATH
+export PATH=/ifs/scratch/c2b2/ip_lab/sy2515/HPC/shuo-gcc-4.9.1/bin:/ifs/scratch/c2b2/ip_lab/sy2515/Canopy/appdata/canopy-1.5.2.2785.rh5-x86_64/bin:$PATH
 ```

-By now, you should be able to compile your c++ code with the newly installed gcc, and run it in the cluster.
+By now, you should be able to compile your c++ code with the newly installed gcc, and run it in the cluster. (please compile and run in computing node other than login node, as it seems there is no default gcc in login node thus lacking other necessary libraries)